-- 1 From the navigation tree, select and expand the Metadata Manager, and then select the active server object. - 2 From the menu bar, select

-You can also select the option from the pop-up menu or from the toolbar.
+- 1 From the navigation tree, select and expand the Metadata Manager, and then select the active server object. - 2 From the menu bar, selectActions ► Add Repository You can also select the option from the pop-up menu or from the toolbar.